amineaoudia/todo-list/README.md

 # To-Do List

-Application web simple pour gérer vos tâches quotidiennes.
+A simple web application featuring a to-do list to manage your daily tasks.A simple web application featuring a to-do list to manage your daily tasks.

 ## Description

-Cette application permet :

-- D'ajouter des tâches.
-- De supprimer des tâches.
-- D'avoir des animations fluides et des effets sonores lors de l'ajout, de la suppression et du survol des boutons.

-L'interface est moderne et responsive.
+This application allows you to:

+- Add tasks.

+- Delete tasks.

+- Enjoy smooth animations and sound effects when adding, deleting, and hovering over buttons.

+The interface is modern and responsive.

 ## Technologies

 - HTML
 - CSS
 - JavaScript

-# todo-list